Complaints and Conduct

-For information on the options to make a complaint about any aspect of policing visit the Professional Standards Directorate section on West Yorkshire Police's website or they can also be made on our Putting Things Right form which we will forward to West Yorkshire Police.
+For information on the options to make a complaint about any aspect of policing visit the Professional Standards Directorate section on West Yorkshire Police's website or they can also be made on our Enquiries and Complaints form which we will forward to West Yorkshire Police.

-Where to Send Completed Putting Things Right Forms
+Where to Send Completed Enquiries and Complaints Form Forms

 Paper copies of any of the forms for making a complaint or requesting a review of a complaint can be posted out to anyone who contacts the Office of the Police and Crime Commissioner.

 Completed forms can be sent by post or email.

 Postal address: Office of the Police and Crime Commissioner, Ploughland House, 62 George Street, Wakefield.
 WF1 1DL

 Telephone: 01924 294000 to speak to a member of staff (24 hour voicemail)